CMSgov/cms-ars-3.1-moderate-red-hat-jboss-eap-6.3-stig-overlay/README.md

 The following attributes must be configured in an attributes file for the profile to run correctly.
 More information about InSpec attributes can be found in the [InSpec Profile Documentation](https://www.inspec.io/docs/reference/profiles/).

 ```
-# description: Command used to connect to the wildfly instance (e.g., ).
+# description: Command used to connect to the wildfly instance.
 connection: ''

 # description: List of authorized users with the auditor role (e.g., ['user-auditor']).